 A gold IRA is one way to save for retirement.
 As its name suggests, instead of stocks or bonds, it holds gold in the form of bars, coins and bullion.
 It can also hold other precious metals like platinum and silver.
 Typically, people who have a gold IRA are looking to diversify their assets and hedge against inflation.
 But given that gold has no earnings while sitting in your custodian’s safe, there is little advantage in putting it in an IRA, whose main feature is tax deferral on earnings.
 Also, when you reach 70.5 or 72 (depending on when you were born), you’ll have to take a required minimum distribution (RMD) from the gold IRA, which will involve selling the gold if it’s your only IRA.
 It may make more sense to diversify your portfolio and hedge against inflation with other holdings.
 A financial advisor can help you strategize and implement a plan.
 Read more

 Certificates of deposit, or CDs, offer a reliable and structured approach to savings.
 A CD has a set term length.
 Once you make your initial deposit, you can’t touch that money until the term ends.
 This allows your money to grow undisturbed, and you usually get a higher rate in exchange for the decreased liquidity.
 But when shopping around for a CD, how do you know what rates to look for?
 Read more

-When shopping around for the right savings account, it’s important to know what you want from the account.
-It’s also important to know how your options stack up against the competition.
-Are you… Read more
+When shopping around for the savings accounts for you, it’s important to know what you want from it.
+It’s also important to learn how your options stack up against the competition.
+For instance, are… Read more